 Among these influential icons is Lee Sa-Bi, a model, actress, and the first native Korean to pose for Playboy.
 Sa-Bi grew up in a small town outside of Seoul, where she ate fresh vegetables from her backyard and encompassed the "well-being" movement big-city Seoulites aspire to, even at a very young age.

-At 38, Sa-Bi's skincare routine is the gold standard—focused and highly customized.
-It involves weekly dermatologist treatments, brightening and hydrating products, ingestibles, sunscreen, and sheet masks, which she's done every night for eight years.
+Sa-Bi's skincare routine is the gold standard—focused and highly customized.
+It involves weekly dermatologist treatments, brightening and hydrating products, ingestibles, sunscreen, and sheet masks, which she's done every night for years.
 (The sheet mask remains the epitome of Korean skincare products, and Sa-Bi says she's tried thousands.)

 "But skincare isn't only about products," Sa-Bi guarantees.
 "Beautiful skin is an outcome of a healthy lifestyle: eating well, sleeping well, exercising enough, and of course, using products with great ingredients that are right for your skin type."